Alejandra Guzmán: Career

+In 2022, Guzmán appeared in the premiere episode of the music-TV show ¡LaNoche!, produced by February Entertainment and aired in the US, alongside Paulina Rubio.
+It was the first time the two artists shared a stage.
+The show included cameos by their mothers, Mexican actresses Silvia Pinal and Susana Dosamantes.
+In 2022 Alejandra Guzmán and Paulina Rubio embarked on a 20-city US tour.
+The PERRÍSIMAS US TOUR 2022 kicked off in April 2022, and included major cities such as Chicago, El Paso, New York, Miami, and Las Vegas, before wrapping up on May 22 in Los Angeles.
+In July 2022, La Guzmán kicked off her TUYA TOUR with a sold-out show at the Arena CDMX.
+She was joined by special guests Silvia Pinal, Fey, Erik Rubín, and Aleks Syntek.
+In November 2022, Guzmán performed a series of concerts at the Venetian Las Vegas.

 Personal life

-Alejandra Guzman grew up in the entertainment world, having two superstars as her parents.
-She had her fair share of being bullied, but managed to pull through.
-At age 14, the death of her older sister Viridiana Alatriste, who died in a car crash, was one of the saddest moments in her life.
-After her sister's passing, she became quite rebellious and enjoyed life to the fullest.
-She routinely sneaked out of her house to join the vibrant night-life of Mexico City.
-During those times, Alejandra met Kenny Aviles from the band Kenny y Los Electricos who became her rock mother/mentor.
-It was then that she came to realize she belonged on the stage.
 Alejandra Guzmán has had several relationships throughout her life.
 Her first public relationship was with Erik Rubin which did not last long due to conflict with Mexican singer Paulina Rubio over him.
 She later started a relationship with Pablo Moctezuma, a businessman with whom Guzmán has a daughter, Frida Sofía, born March 1992.
 She and Moctezuma later separated.

 Guzmán married American businessman Farrell Goodman in 1998.
 The marriage was destroyed right after, when Goodman was arrested due to carrying narcotics in an airport in Germany.
 Her last public relationship to date was a little after her divorce from Goodman, with Gerardo Gómez de la Borbolla.
 They initially had a great relationship but things ended after she suffered a miscarriage and fell into a deep depression, during which time he also wanted to be part of her work team as well as launching a singing career of his own.
 Alejandra revealed years later that she ended up having an abortion from a second pregnancy with him.

 In 2007 she was diagnosed with breast cancer and was able to survive due to early detection.
 In 2009 Alejandra almost died a few months after she had butt enhancement injections from unlicensed estheticians.
 She was injected with polymers which caused infections and for several years she has had over 30 surgical procedures to remove them from her body.

 Since 2020 Guzmán and her daughter Frída Sofía have been estranged.
 In 2021 Frída Sofía caused a huge scandal by asserting that Guzmán's father Enrique had sexually molested her since she was 5.
 Guzmán has sided fully with her father, who denies the accusations and has stated she hopes this will be solved soon enough.

-In 2020, Guzmán changed management to US/Mexico-based agency All Parts Move.